Katharina Kern: Mother and child department

 Käthe Kern pursued a parallel career as a senior official in the Labour and Health Ministry, in which she headed up the national "Mother and Child department" ("Hauptabteilung Mutter und Kind") between 1949 and her retirement from the ministry in 1970.
 She had various additional responsibilities in respect of health provision and social welfare.

 Connections

 Kern was involved at different stages in a number of organisations devoted to the German Democratic Republic's international relationships.
 Between 1958 and 1962 she served as a presidium member with the "Gesellschaft für Deutsch-Sowjetische Freundschaft" (DSF / " German–Soviet Friendship Society").
 It was als in 1958 that she joined the National Executive Committee of "Volkssolidarität" ("People's Solidarity") a mass movement dedicated to providing support for old people.

+Historical role in legalising equal rights

+Käthe Kern played an instrumental role in legalising the equality of women and men in the constitution of East Germany and West Germany.
+For many years she had advocated for the legal principle that "man and woman are equal" and in 1948-1949 helped to see it anchored in the new constitution.
+Learning through their mutual friend, Herta Gotthelf, that this idea would be included in the East German constitution gave further encouragement to Elisabeth Selbert, one of the four female delegates to the West German Parlamentarischer Rat, who was ultimately able to see the principle anchored in Article 3 – Equality before the Law – in the Basic Law).

 Death and celebration

 Käthe Kern died at Berlin on 16 April 1985.
+She was cremated and honoured with burial at the Memorial to the Socialists (Gedenkstätte der Sozialisten) in the Friedrichsfelde Central Cemetery, Berlin.
 Her funeral was attended by relatives, "comrades in arms" and friends.
 Fellow members of the Party Central Committee who joined in the celebration at the cemetery included Horst Dohlus, Herbert Häber and Werner Krolikowski.